-Elissa is currently a T32 post-doctoral associate in Behavioral Geriatrics at Weill Cornell Medical College’s Division of Geriatrics and Palliative Medicine.
+Dr. Kozlov was a T32 post-doctoral associate in Behavioral Geriatrics at Weill Cornell Medicine’s Division of Geriatrics and Palliative Medicine.
 Previously, Elissa completed her clinical internship in geropsychology at the Palo Alto VA Health Care System, and she earned her doctorate from Washington University in both Clinical and Aging and Developmental Psychology.
 Elissa's past research focused on access to palliative care and barriers to palliative care integration looking specifically at patients' knowledge deficits.
 For her dissertation, Elissa developed and validated the Palliative Care Knowledge Scale (PaCKS), a brief true/false scale designed to assess knowledge of palliative care in the general population.
 Her current research focuses on access to mental health care in patients with life-limiting illness and developing mental health and palliative care interventions.
 She has complementary interests in late life family planning and communication and interdisciplinary training and education.

 Keiko Kurita, PhD, MPH

-Keiko is currently a T32 post-doctoral associate in Behavioral Geriatrics at Weill Cornell Medical College’s Division of Geriatrics and Palliative Medicine.
+Dr. Kurita was a T32 post-doctoral associate in Behavioral Geriatrics from 2016-2018 and is our first cohort to complete the program.
 She received her PhD in Psychology (clinical science, specializing in aging) and MPH from the University of Southern California and completed her clinical internship at Duke University Medical Center.
-In her research, Keiko is interested in understanding how declines in cognitive function and the course and treatment of chronic illnesses interact with one another and using this knowledge to improve the psychological well-being of older adults.
+Dr. Kurita’s research focuses on the relationship between cognitive function and treatment received by older adults with the goal of improving psychological well-being.